Gasorekibo/alu-shell/init_files_variables_and_expansions/README.md

-adding directory to the path
+counting the number of directory